DSC-SPIDAL/federated-learning/pytorch_from_centralized_to_federated/README.md

-# Flower Linear Classification using sklearn
+# Flower Image Classification using PyTorch

 This implementation of Flower uses PyTorch.
 Project does a distributed federated trainning.